Frequently Asked Questions (FAQs)

 Notary

-If any of your study abroad participation forms require your signature in the presence of a Notary Public, see: Notary Information (PDF).
+If any of your study abroad participation forms require your signature in the presence of a Notary Public, the on-campus UPS Store offers notary services.

 Photos